 Hip gastropub by Chef Demetrios Atheneos serving craft beer, specialty cocktails & a seasonal menu of locally sourced, sustainable New American fare.

-Zhug is a new concept by chef Douglas Katz that offers Middle Eastern Mezze in a casual, high energy urban space at Cedar Fairmount in Cleveland...
+A new dining concept by chef Douglas Katz that offers Middle Eastern Mezze in a casual, high energy urban space.